ericoporto/ags-manual-wiki/Globalfunctions_Event.md

  - `eEventDialogRun` event type  is only supported since AGS 3.6.2.
  - `eEventDialogOptionsOpen` event type  is only supported since AGS 3.6.2.
  - `eEventDialogOptionsClose` event type  is only supported since AGS 3.6.2.
+ - `eEventGUIMouseDown` event type has 4 parameters since AGS 3.6.2, and only 1 parameter before that.
+ - `eEventGUIMouseUp` event type has 4 parameters since AGS 3.6.2, and only 1 parameter before that.

 ---